oracle/graal/truffle/docs/BytecodeDSL.md

         (LoadConstant "what")))
 ```

 Each of these operations has its own execution semantics.
-For example, the `if-then` operation simply executes its first child, and if the result is `true`, it executes its second child.
+For example, the `IfThen` operation executes its first child, and if the result is `true`, it executes its second child.

-## Built-in vs custom operations
+### Built-in vs custom operations

 The operations in Bytecode DSL are divided into two groups: built-in and custom.

 - Built-in operations come with the DSL itself, and their semantics cannot be changed.
-They model behaviour that is common across languages, such as control flow (`IfThen`, `While`, etc.), constants (`LoadConstant`) and local variable manipulation (`LoadLocal`, `StoreLocal`).
-We describe the precise semantics of the built-in operations later.
+They model behaviour that is common across languages, such as control flow (`IfThen`, `While`, etc.), constant accesses (`LoadConstant`) and local variable manipulation (`LoadLocal`, `StoreLocal`).
+We describe the precise semantics of the built-in operations later in [Built-in Operations](#built-in-operations).

 - Custom operations are provided by the language.
 They model language-specific behaviour, such as the semantics of operators, value conversions, calls, etc. In our previous example, `Equals`, `CallFunction` and `LoadGlobal` are custom operations.
 There are two kinds of custom operations: regular (eager) operations and short-circuiting operations.

-## Bytecode DSL walkthrough
+## Simple example

 As an example, let us implement a Bytecode DSL interpreter for a simple language that can only add integers and concatenate strings using its singular operator `+`.
 Some code examples and their results are given below: